Call us +260 211 250 522

 Course Description:

-Discuss the reasons why companies might list on foreign stock markets and the different approaches they can take when reporting to foreign investors.
-Explain why investors might want to invest in foreign companies and the approaches they may take.
+(i) Underline the reasons why investors might want to invest in foreign companies and the approaches they may take.

-Discuss the scope of choice within IFRS and the likely effect of the IFRS/US GAAP convergence process in presentation of financial statements, fair value measurement, group accounting, segment reporting and foreign currency translation
+(v) Analyse the scope of choice within IFRS and the likely effect of the IFRS/US GAAP convergence process in various accounting processes/practices.

-Demonstrate how various aspects of a country's political, economic, legal, accounting and tax systems can influence accounting rules and practices.
-Discuss how a country might import or export accounting rules and practices.
+(vi) Analyse how various aspects of a country's political, economic, legal, accounting and tax systems can influence accounting rules and practices.

-Distinguish deductive from inductive approaches to classification of accounting systems and simple from complex classification systems.
-Explain the advantages and limitations of the different types of classification systems.
+(viii) Distinguish deductive from inductive approaches to classification of accounting systems and simple from complex classification systems.

-Explain how certain indices are used to measure similarities and differences in reported figures and in accounting methods.
-Discuss the problems of measuring differences and similarities in narrative, voluntary disclosures.
+(ix) Identify the indices used to measure similarities and differences in reported figures and in accounting methods.

 Prerequisites: UU-Bsc-IND100-ZM, UU-FNT-103-ZM